gtewksbury/Microsoft-Bot-Framework-HOL/lab 5 - Dialogs/README.md

 # Lab 5 - Dialogs
 Glad you made it here.
 This is where our bot starts to get interesting!
 We're now going to update our bot to walk a user through the entire reservation process.
 The goal of will be to provide restaurant recommendations based on the user's location and preferred cuisine and help them make a reservation on a given date and for a specified number of people.

-At this point, we've trained our LUIS model to allow users to provide most of this information through requests such as `I'd like to reserve a table in Pittsburgh at a good Italian restaurant tomorrow at 8:30 pm for six people`, but we still need to prompt them to select a restaurant...
+At this point, we've trained our LUIS model to allow users to provide most of this information through requests such as `I'd like to reserve a table in Pittsburgh at a good Italian restaurant tomorrow at 8:30 pm for six people`, but we still need to prompt them to select a restaurant.
 Additionally, what if the user only provides *some* of the information required to make a reservation, such as `Make me a reservation in Pittsburgh` or `I'd like a table at 8:30 tomorrow night`.
-In these cases, we still need to collect additional information, such as location, date, and number of people.
+In these cases, we still need to collect additional information to complete the reservation.

 In this lab, we are going to create a **Dialog** for each piece of information we need to collect from the user and prompt them when we require additional information.